SuperOfficeDocs/superoffice-docs/docs/ui/screen-designer/configurable-screens/edit-card-layout.md

 Before customizing a layout, determine who the intended users are.

 * What do they need at their fingertips?
 * Do they need all default fields and tabs, or should you remove something?
 * Do they require additional tabs?
 * What is the logical order of fields?

 > [!NOTE]
-> You can also modify the **default layout** of one or more screens for all users to fit the specific needs of your organization.
-However, you can't edit the settings and you can't re-assign it.
+> You can edit the **default layout**, however, you can't edit the settings and you can't re-assign it.

 ## Edit card layout